Pascal (programming language): Pascal

 Pascal was influenced by the ALGOL W efforts, with the explicit goals of teaching programming in a structured fashion and for the development of system software.
 A generation of students used Pascal as an introductory language in undergraduate courses.
 Other goals included providing a reliable and efficient tool for writing large programs, and bridging the canyon between scientific and commercial programming, as represented by the then-widespread languages Fortran and COBOL, with a general-purpose language.

-One of the early successes for the language was the introduction of UCSD Pascal, a version that ran on a custom operating system that could be ported to different platforms.
+One of the early successes for the language was the introduction of University of California, San Diego's (UCSD) UCSD Pascal, a version that ran on a custom operating system that could be ported to different platforms.
 A key platform was the Apple II, where it saw widespread use as Apple Pascal.
 This led to Pascal becoming the primary high-level language used for development in the Apple Lisa, and later, the Macintosh.
 Parts of the original Macintosh operating system were hand-translated into Motorola 68000 assembly language from the Pascal source code.

-The typesetting system TeX by Donald Knuth was written in WEB, the original literate programming system, based on DEC PDP-10 Pascal.
+The typesetting system TeX by Donald Knuth was written in WEB, the original literate programming system, based on Digital Equipment Corporation (DEC) PDP-10 Pascal.
 Successful commercial applications like Adobe Photoshop were written in Macintosh Programmer's Workshop Pascal, while applications like Total Commander, Skype and Macromedia Captivate were written in Delphi (Object Pascal).
 Apollo Computer used Pascal as the systems programming language for its operating systems beginning in 1980.

 Variants of Pascal have also been used for everything from research projects to PC games and embedded systems.
 Newer Pascal compilers exist which are widely used.